 Submission statement of intent

-During review, the journal Editor may send a request for revision outlining what is needed to be revised for publication in the journal.
-When requested to revise, please follow and make note of the below points to improve reference to any changes for the journal Editor and reviewers:
+When requested to revise and when you are ready to submit your revised manuscript, please complete the submission form and make note of the below points to improve reference to any changes for the journal Editor and reviewers.

 Once you are ready to submit please follow these 3 steps:

-- Navigate to your paper online and you will then see a ‘New Revision’ button under the ‘Read’ button.
-Click this to upload a new file in the submission form.
+- Navigate to your paper online and you will then see a ‘New Revision’ button under the general information section of the webpage.
+Click this to upload a new file in the submission form;

 Responding to reviewer reports and comments

-To ensure the highest-quality research in UCL Open: Environment, authors, reviewers and any user wishing to comment on the site are expected to uphold and follow our peer review and commenting code of conduct, found online at http://ucl-about.scienceopen.com/review-and-comment-code-conduct.
-When responding to reviewer comments, authors should do so politely and professionally, to:
+To ensure the highest-quality research in UCL Open: Environment, authors, reviewers and any user wishing to comment on the site are expected to uphold and follow our peer review and commenting code of conduct, found online at https://ucl-about.scienceopen.com/review-and-comment-code-conduct.
+When responding to reviewer comments, authors should do so politely and professionally.